 What financial support does the scholarship provide?
 The scholarship covers tuition and CIT fees, housing, a stipend of 500 euros a month to assist with food and other living expenses, a travel stipend of $1,000, and funds to cover the Irish immigration fee.

 Students participating in the Exchange should budget for books, personal expenses, and additional living expenses.

-The Irish Naturalisation and Immigration Service requires that student visa holders have proof of sufficient funds (approximately $3,000) to support themselves financially during their period of study in Ireland.
-The funds would need to be deposited in an Irish bank account on the day a student registers with Irish Immigration (once the student is in Ireland).
+In addition, the Irish Naturalisation and Immigration Service requires that student visa holders have proof of sufficient funds (approximately $3,000) to support themselves financially during their period of study in Ireland.
+Students need to show proof that they have the funds in a bank or on a pre-paid credit/debit card on the day they register with Irish Immigration (once the student is in Ireland).
 However, it is important to note that the funds do not need to remain in the account once the student has registered.